Enzo Maresca: Leicester reach verbal agreement with Man City assistant to become new manager

 Leicester have been searching for a new boss since parting ways with Dean Smith, who was appointed on a short-term contract in April but was unable to save the club from relegation to the Championship during his eight games in charge.

-Smith replaced Rodgers, who departed after four years in charge, during which Leicester won the FA Cup for the first time in their history.
+Smith replaced Rodgers, who departed after four years as manager, during which Leicester won the FA Cup for the first time in their history.

 Rodgers is now set to be appointed as Celtic manager for a second time.